Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 $$

 >> The **fast Fourier transform** can reduce this scaling to
-  $\mathcal{O}(N\log N)$, which is still scales exponentially with the number of classical bit operations $N=2^n$ (assuming $N$ is even), $\mathcal{O}(n2^n)$
+  $\mathcal{O}(N\log N)$, which still scales exponentially with the number of classical bit operations $N=2^n$ (assuming $N$ is even), $\mathcal{O}(n2^n)$

 ## Going Quantum {#quantum}

-Even with the best classical algorithm for computing the Fourier transform, the scaling with respect to the number of bit operations is plateaued.
+Improvement in complexity is plateaued, even with the best classical algorithm for computing the Fourier transform.
 In what follows, we'll see how a quantum computer can compute the discrete Fourier transform with polynomial scaling $\mathcal{O}(n^2)$ in the number of resources (quantum gates) on a quantum state described by $n$ quantum bits (qubits).

 ### Definitions {#quantum_definitions}